Barbara O'Neill: Cancer

-According to the HCCC investigation, O'Neill falsely claimed to be able to cure cancer and urged clients not to use chemotherapy.
+According to the HCCC investigation, O'Neill falsely claimed to be able to cure cancer and although she claimed that she did not give clients advice, she told clients that they would be more likely to cure their cancer if they did not use chemotherapy.

 O'Neill promoted the discredited claim that cancer is a fungus that can be treated with baking soda, falsely claiming that a doctor had shown "a 90% success rate curing cancer with sodium bicarbonate injections".
 She also encouraged her clients to cure cancer by eating a low carbohydrate diet for six weeks.

 In late 2019, it was revealed that a Cook Islands man with stage-four cancer had died after following O'Neill's advice, having declined medical intervention and attempting to treat his disease with bicarbonate soda, lemon juice, and boiled water.
 Supporters of O'Neill claim that he had been in remission for two years before his death.

 Anti-vaccination

 O'Neill discourages immunisation, claiming that all vaccines are harmful and cause a range of conditions.
 In one of her YouTube videos, she stated that "children can be naturally vaccinated against tetanus by drinking plenty of water, going to bed early, not eating junk food and running around the hills".

-O'Neill has campaigned against the No Jab, No Pay initiative, wherein most parental tax benefits are contingent on up-to-date vaccinations.
-She is also associated with the Informed Medical Options Party, a known alternative health and anti-vaccination political group led by her husband, Michael O'Neill, that has drawn significant criticism from medical associations and health professionals.
+O'Neill has campaigned against the No Jab, No Pay initiative, which primarily affects eligibility for Child Care Subsidy and partially reduces Family Tax Benefit payments for children who are not up-to-date with vaccinations.
+She is also associated with the HEART Party, a known alternative health and anti-vaccination political group led by her husband, Michael O'Neill, that has drawn significant criticism from medical associations and health professionals.